01.030: Production and Hosting of Major Events

 1. Staffing

-Staffing of all events must be of the quality and quantity to ensure adequate control of the anticipated audience, both in the facility where the event is being held and in surrounding spaces, including parking areas.
+Staffing of all events must be of the quality and quantity to ensure adequate management of the anticipated audience both in the facility where the event is being held and in surrounding spaces, including parking areas.

 2. Facility Reservation

-Event planners must secure a facility reservation directly from the office or individual responsible for the facility.
-Any approval by the Major Events Committee is contingent upon the planner's securing of a facility reservation.
+Event planners must secure a facility reservation directly from the office or individual responsible for the facility, as well as parking areas, which is managed by parking and transportation services.
+Any approval by the major events committee is contingent upon the planner's securing of a facility reservation.
 At the time of granting a tentative reservation, the facility coordinator will remind the event planner of the need for approval under this policy.

 3. Responsibility